Saint Sophia Cathedral, Los Angeles: In popular culture

 The church is featured in Visiting... with Huell Howser Episode 511.

-The wedding scene in Bram Stoker's Dracula (1992 film) was filmed in the nave of this church.
-In rapper Ice Cube's 1993 music video It Was a Good Day, the church can be seen in the background of the basketball scene.
+The wedding scene in Bram Stoker's Dracula was filmed in the nave of this church.
+In rapper Ice Cube's 1993 music video "It Was a Good Day", the church can be seen in the background of the basketball scene.

+The church featured in Season 3, Episode 10 of Nip/Tuck (“Madison Berg”) as the location for Christian and Kimber’s wedding.